toomanycats/toomanycats.github.io/_posts/2018-10-24-csv-properly.md

     - long load time is a PITA to iterate with.

 ## How to Make CSV's Better
 Try to use ASCII when possible to save your files.
-It's more portable when the recieveing side is working in a terminal.
-Yes, terminals support Unicode now and VI and Emacs do as well, but sometimes non-ascii files can cause someone a PITA and you want them to get your work done ASAP.
+It's more portable when the receiving side is working in a terminal.
+Yes, terminals support Unicode now and VI and Emacs do as well.
+Sometimes Unicode files can cause someone pain and you want them to get work done ASAP.

-Real programmers probably won't care but this post is about making CSV's better and if you're passing your CSV on to do data analysis, in my experience ASCII helps.

 ### Not All Carriage Returns Are the Same
 <figure>